China–Malaysia relations: South China Sea dispute

+On 12 July 2016, the historical and internationally-binding South China Sea Arbitration, organized under the United Nations Convention on the Law of the Sea (UNCLOS), rejected certain forms of Chinese claims, notably the maritime claims of China, within the so-called nine-dash line, which the court effectively invalidated.
+The ruling was welcomed by Malaysia.
+The court did not rule on matters of territorial sovereignty since that is not part of the court's scope.
+(Note: PCA Award, Section V(F)(d)(264, 266, 267), p.
+113.)
+(Note: PCA Award, Section V(F)(d)(278), p.
+117.)
+As of November 2023, 27 governments had called for the ruling to be respected, including Malaysia, Vietnam, the Philippines, the United States, Japan, South Korea, Indonesia, the United Kingdom, and France.
+It was rejected by eight governments, including China (PRC), Taiwan (ROC), and North Korea.

 China and Malaysia established a joint dialogue mechanism on 13 September 2019 in an effort to enhance cooperation and dialogue on South China Sea issues.

 In June 2021, Malaysia summoned the Chinese envoy after a formation of Chinese military aircraft conducted operations near Sarawak, which Malaysia's foreign minister Hishammuddin Hussein stated was a "breach of the Malaysian airspace and sovereignty".
 The Chinese embassy in Kuala Lumpur later stated the Chinese aircraft were operating in international airspace.

 In October 2021, Malaysia summoned the Chinese Ambassador to protest the "presence and activities" of Chinese vessels in Malaysia's exclusive economic zone off the coasts of Sabah and Sarawak in contravention of the United Nations Convention on the Law of the Sea.

+On 6 April 2026, Malaysian Prime Minister Anwar Ibrahim called for ASEAN-led solutions to South China Sea tensions, citing disputes involving China, and emphasized safeguarding national sovereignty without external interference.

 Opinion polling

 A 2014 survey conducted by the Pew Research Center showed 66% of Malaysians were concerned that territorial disputes between China and neighbouring countries could lead to a military conflict.
 However, on the economic side, a 2017 survey conducted by Merdeka Center revealed 70% of Malaysians supported China's presence and investment in the country.
-According to a Morning Consult poll conducted in July 2022, 45% of Malaysians viewed China favourably while 40% viewed the country unfavourably.
+A survey published in 2026 by the Pew Research Center found that 75% of Malaysians had a favorable view of China, while 25% had an unfavorable view.

 According to a 2022 survey conducted by Renmin University of China and the Global Times Research Center on Chinese views of ASEAN, Malaysia was rated the second most appealing ASEAN member by local respondents (tied with Thailand and behind Singapore).